Candidates Distribution Chart

 - Complexity axis

-Tasks may have multiple variations, involve the use of different applications, and contain different numbers of events.
+Tasks may have multiple variations, can involve the use of different applications, and contain different numbers of forms.
 The combination of these factors determines the complexity of a task.
-In the example above, the most complex task is "Booking.com" (the green bubble).

 - Bubble size